Bridging the Gap with Billions: The World's Most Expensive Bridge Endeavors

 1. Portugal's Ponte Dom Luis I

-Portugal's Dom Luis I Ponte ©Deensel - Dom Luís I Bridge / Commonswikipedia Known by many as "The Double-Decker," it has come to represent the metropolitan allure and rich cultural legacy of Porto.
-At the time of its construction, the Ponte Dom Luis I was the longest iron arch bridge in the world, demonstrating Portugal's technological and engineering superiority throughout the Industrial Revolution.
+Known as "The Double-Decker," Portugal's Dom Luís I Bridge ©Deensel - Dom Luís I Bridge / Commonswikipedia has become a symbol of Porto's metropolitan charm and rich cultural heritage.
+When it was completed, the Ponte Dom Luís I held the title of the longest iron arch bridge in the world, showcasing Portugal's advancements in technology and engineering during the Industrial Revolution.

 You May Like